sennykalidien/hva-minor-everything-web/projects/meesterproef/readme.md

 [List with all my commits](https://github.com/strexx/Ultimate-Frisbee-App/commits?author=sennykalidien)

-*I've started this project by setting up Node.JS, created and constantly updated the GULP file and brainstormed about the flow of the app (server side & client side).
+*I've started this project by setting up Node.JS, created and constantly updated the Gulp task manager file and brainstormed about the flow of the app (server side & client side).
 Throughout the project I continuously tried to keep the app clean, fixed the flow in a logical order when it became messy, and added some important functionalities.*

 Other main contributions:
 - Fixed modules (see modules folder) for Node.js.